 |Soil||A rich, fast-draining general-use potting soil mix|

 |Humidity||When indoors, mist daily or use humidifier|

 |Pests||Root rot, laurel wilt, scale, caterpillars, lace bugs|

-Young avocado trees do best at moderately warm temperatures of around 60-85 degrees F. They should never be exposed to freezing temperatures.
-Once they are mature (3 years or older) they’ll be able to tolerate colder temperatures (28-32 degrees F).
+Young avocado trees do best at moderately warm temperatures of around 60-85 degrees Fahrenheit.
+They should never be exposed to freezing temperatures.
+Once they are mature (3 years or older) they’ll be able to tolerate colder temperatures (28-32 degrees Fahrenheit).